thedersen/backbone.validation/README.md

 * You may use &lt;input .... data-error-style="inline"&gt; in your form to force rendering of a &lt;span class="help-inline"&gt;

 ## Release notes

+#### v0.6.1

+* AMD and node.js support in a seperate download
+* Available on npm
+* Throws error if the view has no model or collection when executing the binding

 #### v0.6.0